Concussion in Sport Australia

 As part of the assessment medical practitioners may use:

 - Computerised neurocognitive testing.
 Pre-season baseline neurocognitive testing is useful to compare against post-injury scores.
-Program reference ranges that can be applied in the absence of a baseline test.
+Programs have reference ranges that can be applied in the absence of a baseline test.

 - Medical imaging where there is suspicion of serious head or brain injury.